mgrouchy/mikegrouchy.com/content/blog/2013/03/yes-your-code-does-need-comments.md

 Why is capturing the original intent of your code important?

-* It allows a developer, at a glance, to look at a peice of code and know why it exists.
+* It allows a developer, at a glance, to look at a piece of code and know why it exists.
-* It reduces situations where a peice of codes original intent isn't clear then gets modified and leads to unintended regressions.
+* It reduces situations where a piece of codes original intent isn't clear then gets modified and leads to unintended regressions.
 * It reduces the amount of context a developer must hold his/her mind to solve any particular problem that may be contained in a piece of code.